Privacy-Preserving Parameter-Efficient Fine-Tuning for Large Language Model Services: Introduction

-However, privacy preservation in the context of LLM services is challenging.
-First, it is not trivial to provide privacy guarantees to private data in the context of LLM service.
-Existing works on LLM privacy preservation~\cite{yu2021differentially,shi2021selective,anil2021large,hoory2021learning,li2021large,shi2022just} focus on \emph{centralized privacy settings}, which rely on the service provider to protect users from privacy leakage.
-Such settings may not be satisfactory in the case of an honest-but-curious service provider or middle eavesdropper~\cite{lyu2020differentially}.
-Second, imposing privacy protection inevitably degrades the performance of downstream tasks, known as the \emph{privacy-utility trade-off}. \citet{yang2022robust} find that prompt tuning lacks robustness, therefore it is likely that customizing LLMs with prompt tuning will suffer from unaffordable performance degradation when providing privacy protection.
+However, ensuring privacy preservation in the context of LLM services is challenging.
+First, providing privacy protection for sensitive data in LLM services is not straightforward.
+Existing works on LLM privacy preservation~\cite{yu2021differentially,shi2021selective,anil2021large,hoory2021learning,li2021large,shi2022just} primarily focus on \emph{centralized privacy settings}, which rely on the service provider to safeguard users from privacy leakage.
+Such settings may be inadequate in scenarios involving an honest-but-curious service provider or a middle eavesdropper~\cite{lyu2020differentially}.
+Second, imposing privacy protection often degrades the performance of downstream tasks, resulting in the well-known \emph{privacy-utility trade-off}~\cite{sreekumar2019optimal, ye2024initialization, zhang2024utility}.
+Previous studies have found that text privacy mechanisms struggle to preserve semantics while safeguarding private information~\cite{arnold-etal-2023-guiding}, and PEFT methods lack robustness against word perturbations~\cite{yang2022robust}.
+Consequently, customizing LLMs with PEFT is likely to incur significant performance degradation when privacy protection is applied.